UHaider/gnss_sdr_gui/README.md

 [Video](https://streamable.com/casws)

+## Bug reporting and feedback

+Please contact on GNSS-SDR mailing list for any bug reporting and feedbacks.
+You can subscribe [here](https://sourceforge.net/projects/gnss-sdr/lists/gnss-sdr-developers)

 ## Contributing

 Please read [CONTRIBUTING.md](https://github.com/gnss-sdr/gnss-sdr/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.